The retirement you want starts with the right plan

 How much super do I need?

-*The following refers to information published in the Association of Superannuation Funds of Australia (ASFA) Retirement Standard (March 2023 quarter).
+*The following refers to information published in the Association of Superannuation Funds of Australia Ltd (ASFA) Retirement Standard (September 2023 quarter).

-- ASFA produces detailed budgets of what singles and couples would need to spend to support their chosen lifestyle.
+ASFA produces detailed budgets of what singles and couples must spend to support their chosen lifestyle.
 It's updated quarterly to reflect inflation.
 Read more here.

 For more information on how much super is enough: